MetPX/sarracenia/docs/source/Contribution/Design.rst

 Routing Posts
 ~~~~~~~~~~~~~

-Post routing is the routing of the post messages announced by data *sources*.
+Post routing is the routing of the notification messages announced by data *sources*.
-The data corresponding to the source follows the same sequence of pumps as the posts
+The data corresponding to the source follows the same sequence of pumps as the notification messages
 themselves.
-When a post is processed on a pump, it is downloaded, and then the posting
+When a notification message is processed on a pump, it is downloaded, and then the
-is modified to reflect that´s availability from the next-hop pump.
+notification message is modified to reflect that´s availability from the next-hop pump.

 Post messages are defined in the sr_post(7) man page.
 They are initially emitted by *sources*,
 published to xs_source.
 After Pre-Validation, they go (with modifications described in Security) to